 Personally, although I enjoyed shooting the one I temporarily had and like the results it gave me, I’ve not wanted to go and buy myself one since I sent it on.

 While I can see the obvious benefits of 120 film over 35mm in the image quality even the Holga gave me, I don’t have any real yearning to buy any medium format camera.
 Not yet.
 Although I remember saying that about all film cameras not too long ago.

-So with that, I’ll always be appreciative that the Littlest Holga allowed me to shoot a roll of 120 Shanghai GP3 in Shanghai before I leave.
+So with that, I’ll always be appreciative that the Littlest Holga allowed me to shoot a roll of 120 Shanghai GP3 in Shanghai before I left, to go along with the roll of 35mm GP3 I shot too.
 I wouldn’t have been able to do so otherwise.

 Whether you want to shoot any film anywhere in a Holga 120N is up to you.
 Perhaps Michael Kenna’s book will inspire you enough to take the plunge.

 Be sure to let us know if you do and show us all how you get on. 🙂

 - Classic Toy Camera

 - 60mm f/8 Plastic Lens